 Table 5.3 shows a comparison of modeled total phosphorus summary statistics under the Existing (2000) and Recommended Plan conditions.
 These summary statistics are estimated for 10 assessment points located within the watershed.
 The locations of these assessment points are shown on Map 5.1.
 Estimated mean concentrations of total phosphorus at these assessment points under the Existing (2000) condition ranged between 0.075 mg/l and 0.092 mg/l, with an average value of 0.084 mg/l.
 Under the Recommended Plan condition, estimated mean concentrations of total phosphorus ranged between 0.064 mg/l and 0.088 mg/l, with an average value of 0.076 mg/l.
+Estimated median concentrations of total phosphorus at these assessment points ranged between 0.064 mg/l and 0.088 mg/l, with an average value of 0.076 mg/l.
 Estimated median concentrations of total phosphorus at these assessment points under the Existing (2000) condition ranged between 0.031 mg/l and 0.062 mg/l, with an average value of 0.043 mg/l.
 Under the Recommended Plan condition, estimated median concentrations of total phosphorus ranged between 0.025 mg/l and 0.064 mg/l, with an average value of 0.042 mg/l.
-The highest estimated mean and median concentrations under Existing (2000) conditions are present in the Oak Creek-Mill_pond_Pond_assessment area.
-The highest mean concentration under the Recommended Plan condition is present in the Oak Creek-Mill_Pond_assessment area.
+The highest estimated mean and median concentrations under Existing (2000) conditions are present in the Oak Creek-Mill Pond assessment area.
+The highest mean concentrations under the Recommended Plan condition are present in the Lower Oak Creek assessment area.
+The highest median concentration under the Recommended Plan condition area.